Ykyca/wallet-api-ivana-solution/README.md

 ---

-Sure!
-Here’s a simple **Cloning the Repository** section you can add to the root README:

----

 ## Cloning the Repository

 If you haven’t cloned the project yet, run the following command to clone it locally: